- Updated May 20, 2026

 - Use the provided shipping label only

 Proper packaging can help prevent crushed boxes, damaged seals, and payout reductions during transit.
-Many sellers use secure packaging methods before shipping unopened diabetic supplies.Â
+Many sellers use secure packaging methods before shipping unopened diabetic supplies.

 Step 6: Receive Payment Fast

-How Open Boxes Impact Your Earnings
+How Open Boxes Affect Buyer Evaluation

 Key Insight